Himanshu-0502/Game-of-Life/README.md

-# Conway's Game of Life
+# Game of Life

+## Overview

-This project is a web-based implementation of Conway's Game of Life, built using Flask and Python for the Backend and HTML, CSS, and JavaScript for the Frontend.
+This project is a web-based implementation of Conway's Game of Life, built using Flask and Python for the backend and HTML, CSS, and JavaScript for the frontend.

 ## Features